 2. Marksmanship Tips: Sight Picture

-The second mistake I often see involves sight picture.
+The second mistake I often see involves a sight picture.
 Basically, sight picture is the term used to describe the alignment of the front and rear sights.

 Where your cheek rests on the weapon when sighting in is what we call the cheek-to-stock weld.
 Ensuring that the cheek is always in the same place is key to maintaining a good sight picture.

-With the M-16/M-4 series of rifles I usually instruct the firer pull the rifle firmly into the pocket of the shoulder.
+With the M-16/M-4 series of rifles I usually instruct the firer to pull the rifle firmly into the pocket of the shoulder.
 Then, place the tip of the nose against the edge of the charging handle to ensure a consistent sight picture.